feziodoshi/dnn_contour_integration/README.md

 ```

-If you plan on using the same datasets/pre-trained contour readout models, follow these steps to extract the relevant files:
+If you plan on using the same contour datasets or the pre-trained contour-readout models, follow these steps to extract the relevant files:

 ```bash
 # Extracting the files